 Tourism may be a logical industry here; it is after all the Caribbean coast.
-The Honduran Government is advertising to retired peoples to come out here and live in gated communities they have started to build on Garifuna landÖ There is even a Garifuna Eco-Tourism company that has been successfully operating for several years: it is owned by Italians who never asked permission for, nor paid rights for using the Garifuna name!
+The Honduran Government is advertising to retired North Americans to come out here and live in gated communities they have started to build on Garifuna land...
+There is even a Garifuna Eco-Tourism company that has been successfully operating for several years: it is owned by Italians who never asked permission for, nor paid rights for using the Garifuna name!

 Eco-Tourists beware: research your product!
-Garifuna Tours doesnít even employ a token black person, though they do drive through Triunfo to see the locals in their native environmentÖ In one part of town there are high walls topped with shards of glass, broken by fancy gates and armed guards.
+Garifuna Tours doesn't even employ a token black person, though they do drive through Triunfo to see the locals in their native environment...

+In one part of town there are high walls topped with shards of glass, broken by fancy gates and armed guards.
 Rich folks bought parcels of Garifuna communal land from the municipality nearby.
 It was illegal, of course, but with so many to choose from, the Garifuna leadership are careful when they pick their battles.

-Out of necessity, the Garifuna people and its leadership, the Honduran Fraternal Black Organization (OFRANEH) are becoming legal experts in their efforts to protect their land from all this threatening development and progress coming from the nearby municipality, from the richest families in the country, from the federal government, from foreign investors, and from World Bank projectsÖ OFRANEH is a community-based organization that, since the 1970s, has accompanied the struggles of Garifuna communities fighting for their survival as a people.
-It is an uphill battle all the way, armed with no copies of their community titles, having to explain to impoverished neighbours that they are better off resisting offers of quick cash for parcels of landÖ People in Triunfo pay taxes but get nothing but trouble in return.
-There is no road maintenance, no water delivery or sewage treatment, no high school, no health centre, and no garbage pick-upÖ
+Out of necessity, the Garifuna people and its leadership, the Honduran Fraternal Black Organization (OFRANEH) are becoming legal experts in their efforts to protect their land from all this threatening development and progress coming from the nearby municipality, from the richest families in the country, from the federal government, from foreign investors, and from World Bank projects...

+OFRANEH is a community-based organization that, since the 1970s, has accompanied the struggles of Garifuna communities fighting for their survival as a people.
+It is an uphill battle all the way, armed with no copies of their community titles, having to explain to impoverished neighbours that they are better off resisting offers of quick cash for parcels of land...

+People in Triunfo pay taxes but get nothing but trouble in return.
+There is no road maintenance, no water delivery or sewage treatment, no high school, no health centre, and no garbage pick-up...

 We learn about all these harsh political realities on our pleasant walk around town on a sunny afternoon.
 The injustice seems so incongruous with our experience here.
 In all the festivities, we see people celebrating each other, it is no show.

-Nightfall finds us back on Goyaís porch eating fish soup.
-We are sitting just off centre stage now watching the whole cast of the townís characters parade through the street light: horse drawn pick-ups, Rastas, a gang of kids all on one bike with the littlest one wobbling in the basket out front.
-Dogs in heat scoot past, a stately elder gentleman wearing a pressed suit touches his bowler and bows slightly as he paces by, there are chickens, lovers, drunks, a weird guy with a pleading expression and white powder all over his black face, all are moving through the lightÖ philosopher cowers.
-The young man returns the cane to his grandmother, restores his dignity, and steps out into the darkness.
-Goya calms down, laughs, and tells us what phase the moon is in.
-She says the elders have told her it is just the right time to visit with the ancestorsÖ would we like to get up before dawn to come with her to honour them?
+Nightfall finds us back on Goya's porch eating fish soup.
+We are sitting just off centre stage now watching the whole cast of the town's characters parade through the street light: horse drawn pick-ups, Rastas, a gang of kids all on one bike with the littlest one wobbling in the basket out front.
+Dogs in heat scoot past, a stately elder gentleman wearing a pressed suit touches his bowler and bows slightly as he paces by, there are chickens, lovers, drunks, a weird guy with a pleading expression and white powder all over his black face, all are moving through the light...

-Goyaís kids are getting ready for the DJ dance.
+Goya's kids are getting ready for the DJ dance.
 It is taking them hours.
-Finally, her son walks out dressed up like a philosopher: hat, glasses, goatee, tieÖ and his grandmaís walking stick to complete the look, even though it floats above ground when he holds it.
-Goya grabs the cane and starts yelling, brandishing the stick, and the
+Finally, her son walks out dressed up like a philosopher: hat, glasses, goatee, tie... and his grandma's walking stick to complete the look, even though it floats above ground when he holds it.
+Goya grabs the cane and starts yelling, brandishing the stick, and the philosopher cowers.